-Why is Diversity and Inclusion important to the Society?
+Why is D&I important to your Law Society?

 Given the large number of International students who are members of the Oxford Brookes Law Society, diversity and inclusion has always been an integral part of the ethos of the Society.
-As the Society understands the difficulties that many underrepresented students face in the legal industry, this year, the Society has partnered with Aspiring Solicitors to offer support to students through the Campus Ambassador scheme.
-Through the scheme, the Society has held employment and commercial awareness workshops, and seen a great increase in the number of AS memberships.
-Throughout next year, the Committee will continue to develop this relationship with AS and champion D&I through further events and offering support to all students who feel they need assistance from the Society.
+The Society understands the difficulties that many underrepresented students face in the legal industry.